 2. Le Chèvrefeuille Cookery School, Saint-Cyprien

-After a few days of eating in Dordogne, you’re going to want to emulate the ways of the Périgord cooks.
+After a few days of eating Dordogne food, you’re going to want to emulate the ways of the Périgord cooks.
 So line up a cooking lesson with Ian Fisk, the chef and owner of Le Chèvrefeuille Restaurant and Cookery School.
 The cookery experience begins with a chef-led market tour, where you can chat with local farmers and find out how to handpick the best seasonal produce.
 Then it’s on to the kitchen to start prepping a multi-course menu that will include the likes of confit du canard with seasonal vegetables, pomme dauphinoise and cabécou tartlet.
 You may even be able to recreate some of the dishes back at your Dordogne holiday villa…

 3. Bergerac Wine Tours, Eymet

 Attempting to navigate your way around the confusing names, appellations and sub-zones of Bergerac’s wine-growing area can be a head-scratching experience, as can finding a reliable source for each individual winery’s opening hours.
 Our advice?
 Don’t bother.
 Let Bergerac Wine Tours do the hard work so you can enjoy a relaxed, no-rush wine tour, sampling some of the finest vintages in the region.
 After a morning pick-up from your Dordogne holiday villa, you’ll be taken to the first chateau for a vineyard tour, during which you’ll learn about the terroir and production of the wine as well as tasting it.
 An alfresco lunch will be followed by a farm visit, then you’ll stop at a co-op vineyard for yet another tour and tasting.
 Delicious!

 4. Chateau Feely, Saussignac